 UPMC Jameson students have access to the University of Pittsburgh's Health Sciences and Library System (HSLS).

-Students are highly encouraged to own a personal computer as JSN is a paper-free school.
-The student may prefer a mobile computer such as a laptop or notebook.
+Students are required to own a personal computer.
+The student may prefer a mobile computer such as a laptop or tablet.
 Students are given email accounts and are expected to check emails at least once a day.
 School announcements are sent via email.
-Each nursing course also utilizes the Canvas Course Management System.
-The school of nursing utilizes Microsoft software (Word and PowerPoint) throughout its courses.
+Each nursing course also utilized CANVAS, a course management system.
+All testing is conducted in electronic format.

-One four-bed Nursing Arts Lab equipped with a variety of mannequins, models, and equipment, is available with supervision to students.
-Additionally, a low-fidelity simulation lab as well as a Pharmacology lab are available.
-Experiences in skills labs are a component of all nursing courses and assist students in gaining the knowledge and competency needed for delivery of client care.
+One, four-bed Nursing lab equipped with variety of equipment.
+Experiences in the skills labs is a component of all nursing courses and assist students in gaining the knowledge and competency needed for the delivery of client care.

 The clinical facilities of UPMC Jameson are utilized for much of clinical experience.
 Experiences are provided in various areas throughout UPMC Jameson and UPMC Horizon campuses.
 Some local, off-campus experiences are used for pediatric and community courses.
 Students are responsible for transportation to the off-campus experiences .

 Guidance and Counseling